-- Bicycle Lie on your side with both legs straight.
+3. Bicycle: Lie on your side with both legs straight.
 Flex your feet, as if standing, and stack them on top of each other.
-Lift your top leg so that feet are hip width apart.
+Lift your top leg so that feet are hip-width apart.
 Keep this distance as you flow through this sequence: a) knee bent move forward to the hip at 90 degrees, b) straighten at the knee, c) float straight leg back to start.
-This should look like you are slowly pedalling a bike.
+This should look like you are slowly pedaling a bike.
 Keep the hips stacked and stable.
-Strengthening our lateral hips will not only improve our yoga practice, it will also balance our body and <a href="http://www.myyogaonline.com/about-yoga/learn-about-yoga/how-to-heal-a-soft-tissue-injury">prevent injury</a> so that you continue to walk, vinyasa and run for years to come.
+Strengthening our lateral hips will not only improve our yoga practice, but will also balance our body and prevent injury so that we continue to walk, vinyasa, and run for years to come.